Axelngandu/Contacts_Manager_/README.md

 The program is made like a telephone directory.
 So you can :
-* Register a contact with first name, last name and number.
+* Register a contact with first name, last name and number in a .txt file.
 * You can also consult your directory
 * Delete a contact.